XeRi-PL/XeRi-Coin/Readme.md

 - XeRi-Coin - XRQC - project started in 12.04.2021 y.

-- This crypto created By XeRi-PL (Ziko9231 in Discord) and helpful people Thank's for help my friend's :)
+- This crypto created By XeRi-PL (    Ziko9231 - Builder Mining Rig's#9766    in Discord) and helpful people Thank's for help my friend's :)

 - XRQC is easy cryptocurrency.
 Project planned which fork Duino-Coin Library's - It's very helpful :)